md0011/md0011/README.md

 ✔️ I am interested in Web Design; learning new programming languages and seeking exciting opportunities related to the same. <br>

-✔️ Proficient in Figma, HTML, CSS, Tailwind CSS, JavaScript, React.js and Java.
+✔️ Proficient in UI-UX design, HTML, CSS, Tailwind CSS, JavaScript, React.js and Java.
 Passionate about implementing and launching new projects. <br>

 ✔️ I keep my goals and tasks organized.